SUNSET OF FURMANKIND

 Travis scowled at the lot of them and turned around, only then noticing that the line had moved ahead of them.
 He started to trot forward to close the gap, but his legs complained and threatened to buckle beneath him, so the German shepherd pulled the collar of his robe up around his canine ears and shuffled toward the plane with dark thoughts.

-It took another twenty minutes to get everyone inside, seated and buckled in, Jon Sunset being the last one inside.
+It took another twenty minutes to get everyone inside, seated and buckled in, Jon being the last one inside.
 Travis tried to trip him with an out-thrust foot when he shuffled by him in the aisle, but the larger man merely brushed it out of the way without a second thought.

-After Jon sat down and got his tail arranged in a seat not designed for one, the medical teams moved around the compartment to make sure their charges were buckled in and settled.
+After Jon sat down and got his tail arranged in a seat not designed for one, the medical teams moved around the compartment to make sure their charges were harnessed and settled.
 Marcy gave each of the Felis volunteers a travel blanket and a pillow and checked to see if there was anything else they might need.
 They were all so cold and worn out from the short trek from the Wing to the plane that each of them looked as if they could go right to sleep.

 Doctor Renwick spoke quietly with Jenni, offering the leopard a sedative for the upcoming flight.
 Despite her numerous outdoor experiences, she had never liked flying or great heights and was dreading the four-hour journey.

 When the medical staff finished up and then were seated and strapped in themselves, the copilot finished stowing the travel bags and motioned out through the door.
-Marcelo stepped up into the plane as the engines outside began to power up.
+Marcelo stepped up into the plane as the engines outside began to warm up.

-“Now, during your time away from the Institute, Doctor Gabriel Aristotle of the Canis Wing will be your direct authority.
-If you have any problems, first go to your Wing's attendant physicians, but should events escalate and need to be brought to a higher attention, you will then take your concerns to Dr. Aristotle.
+“Now, during your time away from the Institute, Dr. Aristotle of the Canis Wing will be your direct authority.
+If you have any problems, first go to your Wing’s attendant physicians, but should events escalate and need to be brought to a higher attention, you will then take your concerns to Dr. Aristotle.
 He will have the authority to deal with what comes up, but he will also provide me with daily reports of your progress and alert me to anything of express interest.
 Please give him your respect and cooperation.”

 He looked aside at a signal from the Osprey’s copilot and then reached up to pull his hood back into place.
 “My time is up, so I must bid you all goodbye for now.
 I will see you in two months.
 Farewell!”